Mar Vista Animal Medical Center

 WHAT IF IT ISN’T REALLY AN OSTEOSARCOMA?

 The location and radiographic appearance of the osteosarcoma in the limb are quite classic but there are a few outside possibilities that should at least be mentioned.
-There are only a few other possible conditions that cause lytic lesions in bone: the chondrosarcoma, or the squamous cell carcinoma, or the synovial cell sarcoma.
+There are only a few other possible conditions that cause similar lesions in bone: the chondrosarcoma, the squamous cell carcinoma, the synovial cell sarcoma, or fungal bone infection.

 CHONDROSARCOMA: Chondrosarcoma is a cartilage tumor, possibly not as malignant as the osteosarcoma.
 The chondrosarcoma generally occurs on flat bones such ribs or skull bones and is not usually found in the limbs.
-Still, should a chondrosarcoma occur in the limb, treatment recommendations would still include amputation of the affected bone and biopsy of the tissue after amputation would allow for any adjustments in chemotherapy.
+Still, should a chondrosarcoma occur in the limb, treatment recommendations would still include amputation of the affected bone and many of the same treatments as for osteosarcoma.

 SQUAMOUS CELL CARCINOMA: The squamous cell carcinoma is a tumor of the external coating of the bone (called the “periosteum”).
 This is a very destructive tumor locally but it tends to spread relatively slowly.
 Again, a bone suspected of malignant tumor should be amputated and the tissue then analyzed and treatment adjustments made thereafter.
 The squamous cell carcinoma tends not to arise in the same bone areas as the osteosarcoma; it tends to arise in the jaw bones or in the toe bones.

 SYNOVIAL CELL SARCOMA: This is a tumor of the joint capsule lining.
-It’s hallmark is that it affects both bones of the joint.
+Its hallmark is that it affects both bones of the joint.
 The osteosarcoma, no matter how large or destructive it becomes, will never cross over to an adjacent bone.
+Prognosis is much better with amputation with synovial cell sarcoma.

-FUNGAL BONE INFECTION: immitis is a fungus native to the Lower Sonoran Life Zone of the South West U.S. It is the infectious agent of the disease called “San Joaquin Valley Fever ” or just plain “Valley Fever”.
+FUNGAL BONE INFECTION: Coccidiodes immitis is a fungus native to the Lower Sonoran Life Zone of the South West U.S. (More scientifically, the condition is called “coccidiodomycosis.”)
+It is the infectious agent of the disease called “San Joaquin Valley Fever ” or just plain “Valley Fever”.
 (More scientifically, the condition is called “coccidiodomycosis.”)
 (More scientifically, the condition is called “coccidiodomycosis.”)
 In most cases, infection is limited to a few calcified lymph nodes in the chest and possibly lung disease.
 In some rare cases, though, the fungus disseminated through the body and can cause a very proliferative bone infection.
 The bone infection of coccidiodomycosis is proliferative and lacks the lytic lesions that are so typical of the osteosarcoma.

 The bottom line is that bone malignancy should be treated with amputation followed by adjunctive treatment.
 What the adjunctive treatment is, depends on what the bone tumor is.